dsinghai/AWS/README.md

 When you stop an instance, AWS shut it down.
 AWS don't charge usage for a stopped instance, or data transfer fees, but do charge for the storage for any Amazon EBS volumes.
 See: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Stop_Start.html

+You can only stop and restart your instance if it has an Amazon EBS volume as its root device.
+See: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Stop_Start.html